Bath

 Museum of Bath Architecture

-At this museum you can experience the exciting history behind the transformation of the city of Bath from having been an ordinary provincial city to being an architectural gem and a world-famous spa.
+The Museum of Bath Architecture is a museum that depicts the exciting story behind the transformation of the city of Bath from an ordinary provincial town to an architectural gem and a world-famous spa resort.

 Sally Lunn's House, Bath